 During your surgery to treat diabetic retinopathy, your doctor will numb your eyes with drops.
 Using the beam of light, your doctor will begin treating the leaky blood vessels in your eyes.
 This is not typically a one-off treatment and may require multiple visits.
 However, successful treatment combined with follow-up care can reduce your risk of blindness by 90%.
 If you have diabetes, get proactive about your eye health.
 Schedule an eye screening with the ophthalmologists at Cleveland Eye Clinic (CEC).

 Catching the early stages of diabetic eye disease can help you reduce your risk of losing your vision.
-If you have diabetes and haven’t booked a screening yet this year, reach out to the CEC team.
+If you have diabetes and haven’t booked a screening yet this year, reach out to the Cleveland Eye Clinic team.
 Our doctors are ready to help you understand how diabetes can affect your vision.
 Explore your treatment options by consulting with our staff.